 - Position a rack in the center of the oven and preheat the oven to 350F degrees.
 Lightly grease the bottom and sides of a 9x3-inch spring-form pan.
 Cut an 18-inch square of heavy-duty aluminum foil and wrap the foil around the outside of the pan.

-- Place the flour, hazelnuts, confectioners' sugar, salt and baking soda in the bowl of a food processor and process until the hazelnuts are finely ground.
-Add the butter pieces and process until the dough begins to come together.
+- Place 1 cup flour, ¾ cup hazelnuts, ½ cup confectioners' sugar, ¼ teaspoon salt and ¼ teaspoon baking powder in the bowl of a food processor and process until the hazelnuts are finely ground.
+Add ½ cup butter pieces and process until the dough begins to come together.
 Press the dough into an even layer in the bottom of the prepared pan.
 Bake the crust for 25 to 30 minutes, until it is just beginning to brown.

-- In a medium mixing bowl, beat the cream cheese at medium speed until creamy and lump-free, about 2 minutes, scraping down the sides of the bowl as necessary.
-Gradually add the sugar and beat until blended.
-Add the praline paste and mix at low speed until well blended and no lumps remain.
-Add the heavy cream and vanilla extract and mix just until combined.
-Add the eggs one at a time, mixing well after each addition and scraping down the sides of the bowl as necessary.
+- In a medium mixing bowl, beat 1 ½ pounds cream cheese at medium speed until creamy and lump-free, about 2 minutes, scraping down the sides of the bowl as necessary.
+Gradually add 1 cup sugar and beat until blended.
+Add ½ cup praline paste and mix at low speed until well blended and no lumps remain.
+Add ¾ cup heavy cream and 2 teaspoons vanilla extract and mix just until combined.
+Add 4 eggs one at a time, mixing well after each addition and scraping down the sides of the bowl as necessary.

 - Scrape the batter into the cooled crust.
 Place the pan in a roasting pan or large baking pan.
 Pour enough hot water into the roasting pan to come 1 inch up the sides of the springform pan.
 Bake the cheesecake in the water bath for 60 to 70 minutes, until the center of the case is set but slightly wobbly (the cake will set completely as it cools).